lukasgeyrhofer/millifluidcs/README.md

 # millifluidics
-Collection of programs to investigate microbial populations in millifluidic droplets
+Collection of programs to investigate microbial populations growing in spatio-temporally structured demes